 * World-title fight

-John H. Stracey's professional boxing career spanned more than 8 years — from 1969 to 1978.
+John H. Stracey is a 73-year old retired British professional boxer.
+He was born in Barking, England on September 22, 1950.
+He is a former welterweight world champion.
+His professional boxing career spanned more than 8 years — from 1969 to 1978.

 Stracey made his professional boxing debut against Santos Martins at the age of 18 on September 17, 1969, defeating Martins via 2nd round KO.
 He went on to win 15 more consecutive fights after the debut, which included 11 wins via stoppage.

 Stracey has won two world titles at welterweight.
-For all the details about Stracey's world title wins and defenses refer to "John H. Stracey World Titles".
+For all the details about Stracey's world title wins and defenses refer to the "Championships" section below.

 Stracey had a total of five losses in his professional boxing career.